LeipeLeon/mp3-to-png/README.markdown

 Some outputted [examples](http://wendbaar.nl/github/)

+(test done with a 24 kbit/s, 24000 Hz mono file)

 The lower the rate, the more samples are used.
 But this also makes the waveform less dense.

 	Rate:    4, Time taken: 13.44 sec